kmamal/node-sdl/README.md

 The `channels`, `frequency` and `format` options together define what the data in the `Buffer` objects you read from or write to the device will look like.
 See also the section on [audio data](#audio-data).

 The `buffered` option specifies the "delay" that you will experience between the application and the audio driver.
 With smaller values you will have smaller delays, but you will also have to read/write data from/to the driver more frequently.
-If the application is not latency-sensitive it's better to have higher values.
+Applications such as virtual instruments that need to play audio in reaction to user input will want to change this option to lower values.

 ### class AudioDevice